Telenor: Set Up For 2021-2022 Outperformance (OTCMKTS:TELNF)

 (Source: Telenor 3Q20 Presentation)

 Myanmar is something the company mentions in its earnings call, and it warrants a bit of an update.
-Myanmar has decided that each individual customer may have only 2 sim cards per person and 2 sim cards per operator.
+Myanmar has decided that each individual customer may have only 2 SIM cards per person and 2 SIM cards per operator.
 The result is that every Myanmar customer will need to re-register with their operator, which will result in a bit of cleanup in the company's nation-specific numbers.
 It will also result, however, in a fairly mature Myanmar market with good visibility - the reduction of 20% was due to a reduced number of SIMs, not customers.
 The result is an increased usage per SIM as well as a higher-quality customer base, as opposed to before when Myanmar was more along the lines of other emerging Asian markets.

 Telenor and COVID-19